agileware/civicrm-installation-guide/docs/multisite/drupal.md

 Here we restrict users on Site N to contacts in Site N's Site Group.

-There is a separate extension called **multisite** that automatically implements CiviCRM access control for multi-site installations, such that normal users on Site N are restricted to contacts in Site N's Site Group.
+There is a separate extension called **multisite** that automatically implements CiviCRM access control for multisite installations, such that normal users on Site N are restricted to contacts in Site N's Site Group.
 Note that users with permission to view or edit all contacts bypass this access control.